-Work Group on Community Living: Who We Are
+Work Group on Community Living

 The United States has reached a watershed moment.
 The Baby Boom is rapidly becoming the Elder Boom, and people with lifelong disabilities are living much longer.
 If cost-effective long-term supports, policies and programs are not crafted, these groups may lose the community-based supports and services essential to avoid institutionalization.
 Particularly vulnerable groups include people with a disability present from birth or that arose by midlife who now are entering their later decades of life.
 However, because of research gaps and a dearth of best practice knowledge, human service professionals are largely unprepared to help this population remain independent and active in the community.